Be of Good Courage

 LIFE OF DAVID

 Penned at one of the lowest points of David’s life, the extenuating circumstances are barely discernible in the 31st Psalm.
-Given the essential facts of David’s predicament in other passages, however, we can’t help but wonder why he didn’t succumb to despair.
+Given the essential facts of David’s predicament in other passages, however, we can’t help but wonder why the future king of Israel didn’t succumb to despair.